-When considering plantation shutters, one of the first choices a homeowner must make is “From what material do I want my shutters built?”.
+When considering plantation shutters, one of the first choices a homeowner must make is “From what material do I want my shutters built?”
 There are many reasons that wood makes the best choice for a plantation shutter.
-We would like to take a moment to help you identify what to look for in a quality wood shutter.
+We want to take a moment to help you identify what to look for in a quality wood shutter.

 different types of wood

 There are many different types of wood used in the plantation shutter industry.
-The popularity will often times vary from region to region.
+The popularity will often vary from region to region.
 For instance, incense cedar, alder, basswood, and even saguaro cactus wood are used in the Southwest and Northwest regions.
-In the Western regions window openings tend to be larger, calling for a lighter wood to maintain structural integrity once the shutters are installed.
-The woods used must also hold up to the intense sun, dry heat and lack of shade.
-In the Midwest, Aspen and Maple are commonly used.
+In the Western regions, window openings tend to be larger, calling for a lighter wood to maintain structural integrity once the shutters are installed.
+The woods must also hold up to the intense sun, dry heat, and lack of shade.
+In the Midwest, aspen and maple are commonly used.
 In the North and Southeast regions, basswood and poplar are widely used.
-Cottonwood which is a species of poplar is also used.
+Cottonwood, which is a species of poplar, is also used.
 Even though it has some distinct characteristics, such as a strong, musty fragrance, those who use it just call it poplar, which can be confusing.
-While there are many woods that are suitable for plantation shutters, these are the most cost effective and sustainable.
+While many kinds of wood are suitable for plantation shutters, these are the most cost-effective and sustainable.

 Another trick to remember is not all grades of wood are equal.
-A common practice in the industry is to substitute a cheaper grade of the wood.
-A company may tell you they use poplar and they promote it as superior, but then use the #1 common grade which is cheaper for them.
+A common practice in the industry is to substitute a cheaper grade of wood.
+A company may tell you they use poplar and promote it as superior but then use the #1 common grade, which is cheaper for them.
 The #1 & #2 common grades will have more knots, imperfections, and curvature.
-It may also not be properly pre-treated to prevent any further movement in the wood which can later translate into warping.
+It may also not be properly pre-treated to prevent further movement in the wood, which can later translate into warping.
 We promote and actually use FAS and Select grades of North American kiln dried woods.
-Chances are if you base your purchase on who has the lowest estimate, you will get what you pay for which is a lowest grade of the wood.
+Chances are, if you base your purchase on who has the lowest estimate, you will get what you pay for, which is the lowest grade of the wood.

 At Elite Shutters